open-policy-agent/opa/docs/docs/kafka-authorization.md

     bash -c 'echo "{\"user\": \"alice\", \"button\": \"bogus\"}" | kafka-console-producer --topic click-stream --broker-list broker:9093 -producer.config /tmp/client/anon_producer.properties'
 ```

-Because `anon_producer` is not authorized to write to high fanout topics, the
+Because `anon_producer` is not authorized to write to high fan-out topics, the
 request will be denied and the producer will output an error message.

 ```